SAN PEDRO RIVER

 Check out actions you can take on our projects to protect the San Pedro and our other campaigns to save endangered species and habitats.

 Please click on “DONATE NOW” to help us protect the San Pedro River.

 The San Pedro River is the last undammed desert river in the Southwest.
 One of Arizona's, the nation's and the world's environmental crown jewels, the San Pedro was officially recognized by Congress in 1988 with the creation of the San Pedro Riparian National Conservation Area “in order to protect the riparian area and the aquatic, wildlife, archeological, paleontological, scientific, cultural, educational and recreational resources of the public lands surrounding the San Pedro River.”
 In 1993 LIFE magazine gave the San Pedro the title of one of “America's Last Great Places.”

 But the San Pedro River is drying up.
-Unsustainable pumping of the groundwater that supports it has caused base flows to decline by 67 percent since the 1940s.
-The current population of more than 50,000 people in the upper basin is pumping thousands of acre-feet (billions of gallons) more out of the aquifer each year than are recharged by rainwater.
-By 2020, the deficit is projected to reach 13,000 acre-feet (4.2 billion gallons) annually.
+Hydrological modeling shows that San Pedro River base flow — the stream flow during the driest times of year — will cease within the next century.
+This is happening because of unsustainable pumping of the groundwater that supports the river.
+The population of people in the upper basin is pumping thousands of acre-feet (billions of gallons) more out of the aquifer each year than are recharged by rainwater.
 The burgeoning water deficit is caused by unsustainable population growth and a lack of effective water-conservation planning.